w3f/polkadot-wiki-old/README.md

 Please read over the rules for contribution at the [CONTRIBUTING](CONTRIBUTING.md) document.

+### Contributor set-up

+As a contributor, you will need to run `npm i` in the local copy of your repository after your bring it down.

+### Adding a new page

 If you add a page please ensure that you give it the correct placement in the navigation by manually inputting it in the `mkdocs.yml` under the `nav` field.
 It is done in this way in order to have more control in how pages are displayed on the UI and give better organization to topics.

+### Spellchecking

+We set [`husky`](https://github.com/typicode/husky) hooks up to catch spelling errors.
+If you are being prevented from committing, just run `npm run spellcheck:interactive` to use the interactive debugger and fix your spelling.